WebOfTrustInfo/verifiable-news/sketchpad.md

 # Sketchpad

 ## Text-based Claims
-Here is a sketch of a text-based claim:
+Here is a sketch of a text-based claim (see also [https://www.w3.org/TR/rdf-json/](https://www.w3.org/TR/rdf-json/)):
 ```json
 {
   "claim": {